CBR, VBR, and ABR are different ways for an encoder to spend bitrate across an audio or video file.

 TL;DR

-ABR aims for a predictable average bitrate, which is useful for video-container audio, audiobooks, and MP3 radio streams.
+ABR aims for a predictable average size, which is useful for video-container audio, audiobooks, and MP3 radio streams.

 The quick comparison